Air Foyle HeavyLift: Air Foyle

 In 1994 Air Foyle won a contract to operate one Lockheed L-100 Hercules and one Ilyushin Il-76 aircraft on permanent 24/7 standby for Oil Spill Response, to provide immediate response on a worldwide basis in the event of a major oil spillage.

 Adopting the TNT aircraft management principle, Air Foyle and then its sister passenger airline Air Foyle Passenger Airlines operated a variety of aircraft including Boeing 707-300F, 737-200, 737-300, 727-200, Airbus A320 and A300 for a number of airline and virtual airline customers including EasyJet, Sunseeker, Sabre, Virgin Express, Debonair, Color Air, and Air Scandic from 1993 until 2000.

-HeavyLift
+HeavyLift, TAC Heavylift and Heavylift Cargo Airlines

 In 1977, the Trafalgar House Group bought 90% of Transmeridian Air Cargo and on 15 August 1979 merged it with IAS Cargo Airlines to form British Cargo Airlines.
 In 1978 the HeavyLift division of the carrier acquired five ex-Royal Air Force Shorts Belfast freighters to operate outsized cargo and spent £4 million on the civil certification programme for the aircraft with Marshall Aerospace.
-British Cargo Airlines collapsed in March 1980, although TAC HeavyLift survived, owned two-thirds by Cunard and one-third by Eurolatin Aviation Ltd. The managing director was P.J.
+British Cargo Airlines collapsed in March 1980, although HeavyLift had survived, owned two-thirds by Cunard and one-third by Eurolatin Aviation Ltd. The managing director was P.J.
 McGoldrick who was later CEO of Ryanair and founder of both TransAer and EU-Jet.
 The first load carried by a civil Belfast at HeavyLift was containerised agricultural machinery from Amsterdam to Libya.
 The company later founded Prime Airlines as a passenger charter operation in 2001.